Didiyano/google-it-automation-with-python/README.md

 ## ✨ Notes

-This repository is mainly for learning, personal reference, and tracking my progress throughout the course.
+This repo is meant for:

+📖 Learning
+🔁 Revision
+💼 Portfolio

+If you’re reading this and also taking the same course — good luck & have fun coding! 🐍✨